The Circle Hbg Gatherings

 Gathering the Circle

-Call to Community - After the opening ritual, candles are lit around the outside of the circle creating a container for those gathered and then one final candle is lit on the center table marking the presence of the Beloved.
+Call to Community - After the opening ritual, the center candle is lit on the marking the presence of the Spirit.

-Explanation of The Circle Way - The Host offers an explanation of the process of the Circle Way, including the agreements and principles.
+Explanation of The Circle Way - The Host offers an explanation of the process of the Circle Way, including the agreements we hold.
 The Circle Way ensures all voices are heard and honored.
 What is shared is held within the center, with compassion, curiosity, and in confidentiality.

 Way of the Guardian - The Guardian is tasked with tending to the energy, time, pace of the circle gathering.
-The Guardian, or anyone else in the circle, may call for a pause at any time.
-The Guardian invites the community to take a few deep breaths and then return to the circle.
-The pauses honor what is said, hold space for emotions, slow the pace of the conversation, and invite a noticing of the presence of the Great Mystery.
+The Guardian, or anyone else in the circle, may invite the community to pause and breath together at any time.
+This shared breathe honors what has been said, holds space for emotions, slows the pace of the conversation, and invitse a noticing of the presence of the Great Mystery.

 Blessing & Sending the Circle

-Check Out - Just as each person was invited to check-in, the community is now asked to reflect briefly on how they are leaving the space.
-Again, a person may pass and does not need to offer a reflection.
+Check Out - The community is invited to reflect briefly on how they are leaving the space or on another question asked by the host.
+A person may pass and does not need to offer a reflection.

-Prayer - The circle is closed with a prayer trusting that our intentions, vulnerability, pains, joys, and practice are held by the Beloved One.
+Harvest Prayer - The circle is closed with a prayer using the words offered by those gathered.
+The language of the harvest prayer comes from the check out and the joys and concerns written on cards on the center table.
+Our harvest prayers trusts our intentions, vulnerability, pains, joys, and practice are held by the Beloved One.

 A Note On Language